As a Computer Science major, you’ll take courses in topics such as:

 Internships help computer science students build their resumes and their skills.
 Computer science students have interned with the Office of the Secretary of State of Mississippi, the Mississippi Attorney General, the U S Army Corps of Engineers, General Electric, General Dynamics, Stennis Space Center, Hughes Aircraft, Teledyne Brown, Ergon Caterpillar, Inc., Horne, LLP, Mississippi Department of Information Technology Services, the Waterways Experiment Station, and many more.

 What You’ll Do

 Participate in Pi Mu Epsilon, an honor society for mathematics, and help promote mathematics on campus while supporting the scholarly development of your fellow members.

 Where You’ll Go

-MC’s Computer Science alumni are a successful bunch, making a big impact on their workplaces wherever they go.
+MC’s Computer Science alumni are a successful bunch, making a significant impact in their workplaces wherever they go.
 For example, Ann Speyer, who is currently President and Chief Strategy Officer at A+ Government Solutions, Inc. (and formerly served as CIO of the Smithsonian Institute).
-Or Craig Lowery, a Technology Strategist at Dell Inc. Or Steve Safigan, President of Foundations for Tomorrow (and formerly founder and president of Universal Tax Systems).
+Or Craig Lowery, a Technology Strategist at Dell Inc. Or Steve Safigan, President of Foundations for Tomorrow (and former founder and president of Universal Tax Systems).
 Or Brian Long, a system administrator at Cisco Systems.
 Or Trent Townsend, a well-known computer security expert.
-Others are employed with Bank of America, IBM Corporation, Lockheed Martin, Trustmark National Bank and the US Army Corps of Engineers.
+Others are employed with Bank of America, IBM Corporation, Lockheed Martin, Trustmark National Bank, and the US Army Corps of Engineers.